Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 2. Add URLs to exclude

     You can optionally create an **Exclusion list** to exclude some URLs from getting crawled if that content is sensitive or not worth crawling.
 To create an exclusion list, browse through the root URL.
 You can add the excluded URLs to the list during the configuration process.

+**Site configuration**

+The connector supports two options to customize crawler behaviour.

+1. Index pages containing a "noindex" directive in their "meta" tag or X-Robots-Tag HTTP response header: Selecting this option forces the crawler to index these pages and override the default crawler behaviour.
+2. Ignore 'Allow' and 'Disallow' directives specified in the "robots.txt" file: Selecting this option forces the crawler to ignore the crawl directives in robots.txt file.

 **Manage Properties**